ymoslem/WLAC/README.md

 ## Translation with CTranslate2

-This is a minimum working example:
+This is a minimal working example:
 ```
 import ctranslate2
 import sentencepiece as spm